 During the project, the website will evolve to reflect its needs.
 As part of the rebranding of EGI during the opening months of the project, the website was redesigned to reflect the new corporate logo, fonts and colours and launched at the EGI Technical Forum in Amsterdam in September 2010.
-Further reviews of the website will be carried out annually, with the next formal review in PM16 in MS217.
+Further reviews of the website will be carried out annually, with the next formal review in PM16 in MS220.
 Feedback surveys were carried out at the Technical Forum and User Forum, and the responses relating to the website show that over 85% of delegates found the event websites very or quite easy to use.

-In the second year, work on the website will focus on the user support and infrastructure areas of the website.
+In the second year, work on the website content will focus on the user support and infrastructure areas of the website.
 This will include adding a case studies section in addition to the applications database, to highlight particularly successful or interesting use cases.
+In addition to expanding the content of the site, the dissemination team will prioritise working with CESNET to improve the accessibility of the website, for example for visually impaired visitors, and to comply more fully with W3C standards across the site as a whole.

-The EGI blog now includes nearly 40 posts and event announcements, and the dissemination team will work with IT support to include the blog feed on the home page of the website.
+The EGI blog now includes nearly 40 posts and event announcements, and the dissemination team will work with CESNET to include the blog feed on the home page of the website.
 Also in development is an image library, which will include a gallery of pre-approved images available for download by partners for use in publicity materials, or by the press.
 The home page layout will also be reviewed, to include more images and to bring the top level messages to the fore.

 Materials and publications